NetworkBlockDevice/nbd/doc/proto.md

 ### `STARTTLS` extension

 To implement secure NBD connections, a STARTTLS extension is envisioned.
-This extension adds one option request, one option reply, and one error type.
+This extension adds one option request and one error type.

 * `NBD_OPT_STARTTLS` (5)

     The client wishes to initiate TLS.
-If the server replies with `NBD_REP_STARTTLS`, then the client should immediately initiate a TLS handshake and continue the negotiation in the encrypted channel.
+If the server replies with `NBD_REP_ACK`, then the client should immediately initiate a TLS handshake and continue the negotiation in the encrypted channel.
 If the server is unwilling to perform TLS, it should reply with `NBD_REP_ERR_POLICY`.
 For backwards compatibility, a client should also be prepared to handle `NBD_REP_ERR_UNSUP`.
 If the client sent along any data with the request, the server should send back `NBD_REP_ERR_INVALID`.

-* `NBD_REP_STARTTLS` (3)

-    An affirmative reply to `NBD_OPT_STARTTLS`.
-Length should be zero.
-The very next byte read from the client should be assumed to be the first byte in a TLS handshake.

 * `NBD_REP_ERR_TLS_REQD`